njraladdin/adk-typescript-agent-maintainer/project.md

 automatic monitoring: automatically monitor newest commits, send them to agent

 TODO:
-- make file reading faster by reading files from the cloned repo not from the api
+- make file reading faster by reading files from the cloned repo not from the api, done

 - troubleshoot: submit a few commits until it can port it perfectly: